vuejs/docs/src/api/application.md

 ## app.unmount()

-Unmounts a mounted application instance.
-This will in turn trigger the unmount lifecycle hooks for all components in the application's component tree.
+Unmounts a mounted application instance, triggering the unmount lifecycle hooks for all components in the application's component tree.

 - **Type**